dolittle/Studio/Source/DevTool/README.md

 * Make the declarative feature navigation system work - lifecycle is a killer with nested features
 * Cleanup application run state leftovers

+* UI improvement: show actions only on mouse over
+* UI improvement: Look at Docker desktop - provide a header with Dolittle logo

 * Open in browser
 * Open MongoDB button (ReadModels + EventStore)
+* Open in Visual Studio Code support (if installed)

-* Vanir: Maintain pipelines in one place use workflow-dispatch to call these - so we don't need to have the template be maintained
+* Vanir: Maintain pipelines in one place use workflow-dispatch to call these - so we don't need to have the template be maintained.
+  Leverage composite runs actions: https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/creating-a-composite-run-steps-action
 * Vanir: Add correct license header to tsconfig.json when selecting a license (except UNLICENSED)

 ## Done